MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 - DAX addresses 3 core scenarios:
     - DAX reduces response time of eventual consistency reads
     - DAX reduces operational and application complexity by providing a managed service for caching
-    - For read-heavy or bursty workloads, DAX provides increased throughput and potential cost savings by reducing the needs for overprovision read capacity units
+    - For read-heavy or bursty workloads, DAX provides increased throughput and potential cost savings by reducing the needs for over-provisioned read capacity units
 - By default: 5 min TTL for every item in the cache
 - Multi AZ (3 nodes minimum recommended)
 - Security (encryption at rest with KMS, IAM, CloudTrail)